Skip to main content

 Benefits of MCP

-• Dynamic tool discovery: Agents discover available tools at runtime rather than compile time, enabling flexible architectures where servers can be added, updated, or removed without redeploying clients.
+• Dynamic tool discovery.
+Agents discover available tools at runtime rather than compile time, so servers can be added, updated, or removed without redeploying clients.

 Production challenges with MCP